jorjoel777/CardMemoryGame-TEST/README.md

 │   │   └── index.css

 Notes

+While the original challenge was estimated to take 2–3 hours, I dedicated additional time to implement features that enhance user value and demonstrate a comprehensive approach to full-stack development.

 Backend runs on port 5000, frontend on 5173

 MongoDB connection is configured for local use